NYPD release video of shooting of 10-year-old boy

 The New York Police Department (NYPD) has released a security video footage that captured the chilling moment when a gunman opened fire, killing a 10-year-old boy, in Queens.

-The boy, identified by the police as Justin Wallace, was killed on Saturday night after being shot in front of a home on Beach 45th Street in Far Rockaway.
+The boy, identified by the police as Justin Wallace, was killed on Saturday night after being shot in front of a home on in the Far Rockaway neighborhood of Queens, New York, not far from the Atlantic Ocean.
 His 29-year-old cousin, who was earlier identified as his uncle, was wounded as he was shot in the shoulder but is expected to survive.

 The footage released by the police showed an SUV driving by the house.
-A gunman, wearing a hooded sweatshirt, can be seen walking up the house and firing shots before running away.
+A gunman, wearing a hooded sweatshirt, can be seen walking up the house and firing around eight shots shots before running away.

 Mayor Bill de Blasio met with Justin’s family and friends, and said in a tweet that “we will bring this child’s killer to justice.”